anishkatoch/Zomato-Recommendation-Model/README.md

 **Through relentless innovation, a technology-driven approach, and an unwavering commitment to customer satisfaction, Zomato has emerged as a dominant force in the dynamic food delivery and restaurant landscape.
 Continually pushing boundaries, Zomato's comprehensive services have reshaped the way people explore, order, and enjoy culinary experiences.**

-**With a legacy of transformation and growth, Zomato stands at the forefront of the food industry, connecting restaurants, delivery partners, and customers in a seamless and delightful journey**

 <br>